- Metformin is a medication regularly prescribed to treat high blood sugar levels.

 If you think you might benefit from a metformin prescription, touch base with your doctor.
 If you’re not diabetic or prediabetic, ask about the potential benefits of metformin for things like longevity and weight loss.
 A provider who knows you and your health history will be able to discuss options.

-What Are The Downsides of Taking Metformin?
+What Are The Side Effects of Metformin?

 Metformin can result in side effects, particularly GI symptoms, says Acebedo.